MC vs. NM-B Romex In Residential Applications

 Short Summary of MC Metal Clad vs. NM-B Romex Differences

 • MC cable has metal armor, while Romex has a more delicate non-metallic sheathing.
+MC cable provides better mechanical protection due to its metal armor, making it suitable for environments where physical damage is a concern.

 • The armor of MC cable is a cheaper alternative to conduit, while NM-B can be used in conduit when subjected to physical damage.